Safety Services Company

 Fall protection plans should also have a fall rescue plan.
 Rescue is needed to avoid suspension trauma in fall arrest situations.
 After the fall, hanging in the harness needs to be as short a time as possible.

 Online fall protection training provides a great introduction or a deeper understanding of fall protection.
-This is perfect to refresh, supplement, or reinforce internal policy or onsite training.
+This is perfect to refresh, supplement, or reinforce internal policy or training.
 In addition, our online training platform, SafetyConnect is a feature-rich content and learning management system to support all of your safety needs: from storage of important fall protection safety and training records to conducting remote demonstrations of Fall Protection equipment specific to your workplace.

 If you have a competent and qualified fall protection trainer of your own, Safety Services Company offers fall protection training kits.
 These kits include the following: